InsertKoinIO/koin-getting-started/docs/quickstart/android-viewmodel.md

 title: Android - ViewModel
 ---

-> This tutorial lets you write an Android/Kotlin application and use Koin inject and retrieve your ViewModel components.
+> This tutorial lets you write an Android application and use Koin dependency injection to retrieve your components.
+> You need around __10/15 min__ to do the tutorial.

 ## Get the code